Developed by Senior & Disability Action and Hand in Hand: The Domestic Employers Network

-- If this happens in the middle of a shift, both of you should wear masks if possible and be extra careful to wash hands and limit contact.
+- If this happens in the middle of a shift, both of you should wear masks and be extra careful to wash hands and limit contact.

 - If you or a member of your household is sick, get tested for COVID-19.
-Tell your worker and protect their health by not asking them to work (if possible), or honor their request not to work.
-If they do come to work, practice social distancing in the home, minimizing contact between the person who is sick and your employee.
+Tell the attendant and protect their health by not asking them to work (if possible), or honoring their request not to work.
+If they do come to work, follow CDC guidelines, minimizing contact between the person who is sick and the attendant.

-- If your employee or someone from their household is sick, give them paid time off and assist in covering health care costs if you can.
+- If your attendant or someone from their household is sick, give them paid time off and assist in covering health care costs if you can.

 Income support for domestic workers who don’t work during this crisis: